Some families are only made possible by the generous act of donation.

-We need many more egg donors to help couples achieve their only hope of having a baby.
-By donating your eggs you will offer women who previously thought they couldn’t have children the chance to start a family.
+We need many more egg donors to help women achieve their only hope of having a baby.

 Egg donors receive a total of £750.

 It takes a very special person to want to give such a gift to a woman whose only hope of experiencing the joys of parenthood is by using donor eggs.

 In the UK, there are an increasing number of women who need donor eggs to conceive.
 Donated eggs are offered to women suffering premature menopause, whose eggs will not fertilise, whose ovaries have been removed, who have those with a genetic disorder that may be passed on or, older women.

 To donate your eggs you have to be fit, healthy, aged between 18 and 35 years and have two normal ovaries.
 Egg donors must also have: